google/digitalbuildings/ontology/docs/connections.md

     - CONTROLS
 ```

+The target entity of a Controls connection must be one that performs an action.
+This
+excludes `FACILITIES` entities.

 ## Feeds

 #### Definition: Source provides some media (ex: water or air) to Target.

-The feeds connection should be used when one entity is located pysically upstream of
+The Feeds connection should be used when one entity is located pysically upstream of
 another in regards to its media, so that one device supplies the media to the other.
 A very common use case for this connections is when an `AHU` feeds air to a `VAV`.
 In this example the connection should be set on the `VAV` entity as follows: